Sweet Potato Muffins

 • Sweet Potato: You can use a can of sweet potato puree, or blend peeled roasted or boiled sweet potatoes.
 You can also used canned sweet potatoes, just make sure they don’t have any sweeteners or flavorings added.

 • Vegetable Oil: The key to moist muffins for days after they are baked is using vegetable oil!
 Oil stays in its liquid form at any temperature so your muffins stay soft and tender.
-You can use melted unsalted butter for a richer flavor, but keep in min
+You can use melted unsalted butter for a richer flavor, but they may not be as light and soft.

 • Brown Sugar: You want to use brown sugar instead of granulated sugar to bring out the natural sweetness because it adds an extra layer of earthy, caramel flavor from the molasses.
 The molasses in the brown sugar also helps give the muffins a moist texture.